laminba2003/spring-rest-services/README.md

 - Caching with Redis
 - Exception Handling
 - Logging with log4j2
-- Oauth2 Security with OpenId connect
+- Oauth2 Security with OIDC
 - Stubs generation with Spring Cloud Contract
 - Monitoring and Observability with Micrometer and Wavefront
 - Distributed Tracing with Sleuth